Final Entry Deadline: August 1st, 2025!

 Tip 2.
 Choose Nonprofit vs For Profit

-Tip 3: Consider the Impact Area That Best Suits Your Work
+Tip 3: Consider the Impact Area That Fits

-We accept work addressing each cause across five areas of impact work—each area with a subset of categories that speak to the unique characteristics that shape the work.
-Below are the areas of impact we honor, and the types of work that fall underneath them.
+Within our seven cause areas, The Anthem Awards accepts work across five areas of impact.
+Each area includes a subset of categories that speak to the unique characteristics that shape the work.
+Below are our five areas, with examples of projects that fall within them.

 Awareness

-These categories recognize projects that inform people about an issue, increase awareness and mobilize action at all levels.
-These categories are best suited for work like: impact reports, impact campaigns, multimedia communications (e.g. online publications, social media, print media, audio and video), ad campaigns, research projects, as well as in-person events or activations.
+Awareness categories recognize projects that inform about an issue, increase awareness and mobilize action at all levels.
+Work best suited here includes impact reports, impact campaigns, multimedia communications (e.g. online publications, social media, print media, audio and video), ad campaigns, research projects, as well as in-person events or activations.

 If you are using technology to develop resources, tools or innovations to address social issues, enter your work in our Product, Innovation or Service categories.
 These honors cover foundations for diverse tech entrepreneurs, accessible technology products, social impact-focused apps, and more.